Omar-Tarawneh/reading-notes/read02.md

 ## About file

-so basically in linux system everything you deal with is file you can interact with using commands
+so basically in linux system everything you deal with is file you can interact with using commands.

 :heart:

+### Here is some example of command we use in Terminal
+* pwd print working directory
+* cd change directory
+* ls list the item in the current working directory